Eustoquio Díaz Vélez: Upper Peru Campaign

-The victories of Tucumán and Salta allowed the recovery of the Upper Perú by the revolutionaries.
+The victories of Tucumán and Salta allowed the recovery of the Upper Peru by the revolutionaries.
 Díaz Vélez, as head of the advanced victorious army, triumphantly entered the city of Potosí, on May 7, 1813.
 Upon arrival, he tried to convince the Upper Peruvian people that their enemies were the people from Lima, who had been the invaders and had seized up sister provinces of the Río de la Plata, their freedoms and their resources -especially its silver production- and that the Buenos Aires army had come to protect them from the royalists.

 Inhabitants of the Upper Peru: The winners of Tucumán and Salta, your brothers, have come to protect you against the tyrants of Lima that have enslaved us.

 Under pressure from the royalist armies had to withdraw from Potosí.

-Under the leadership of Belgrano, during the battle of Battle of Vilcapugio, on October 1, 1813, he led the patriot cavalry.
+Under the leadership of Belgrano, during the Battle of Vilcapugio, on October 1, 1813, he led the patriot cavalry.
 The fight resulted in a straightforward victory for the Spanish troops.

 Díaz Vélez led the majority opinion of the officers to retire to Potosi before risking again the revolutionary armies but General Belgrano insisted to face the realistic.
 On November 14, 1813, at the Battle of Ayohuma patriot forces commanded by Belgrano were again defeated by the royal army.
 Díaz Vélez guided again the cavalry.

 During the retreat by order of Belgrano, and to cover his back, he tried to blow up the building Potosí Mint but the announcement of a population official avoided it.

 Both defeats marked the end of the Second helper expedition to Upper Peru and although the royal army was not defeated the revolution managed to stay at the south.

 On December 16, the Second Triumvirate ruled that Colonel José de San Martín seconded the General Belgrano in command of the defeated Army of the North.
 The dispatch ordered the following:

 Inasmuch as attending the distinguished services, adherence to a system of freedom, military talents, proven value and known ability of Colonel of the Regiment of Mounted Grenadiers D. José de San Martín, came to confer employment of Major-General of the Heplper Army of Perú, that served in commission of the same cavalry class Line D. Eustoquio Díaz Vélez, giving him thanks, exemptions and privileges that for this title correspond.
 Therefore, orders and commands to do, be and recognized by such Major General: to which he did issue this office.

 Finally the government decided to replace Belgrano himself in command of the Army of the North -because the general was seriously questioned by his performance- and his replacement by San Martín.
 In the Posta de Yatasto, on January 30, 1814, occurred the transfer of power.